 Fortunately, purchasing the full article may not be the only option.
-The full text may be available through other sources, such as:
+The full text may be available through other sources:

 From the Publisher